loftwah/linux-for-pirates/CONTRIBUTING.md

   - [Using Pirate Speak](#using-pirate-speak)

 <!-- END doctoc generated TOC please keep comment here to allow auto update -->

-# Contributing to Linux for Pirates!

-Thank you for your interest in contributing to Linux for Pirates!!
-We are always looking for talented writers and technical reviewers to help us create the best possible resource for learning about Linux.

 ## Purpose and Goals